Last Updated: December 15, 2024

 We study the details.
 We move in closer to observe the finer details.
 Rodin, in particular, was known for the intricate’ intricate detailing and expressive features.

-Views in Microsoft Project allow us to view the project from a distance.
-We can look at it from different angles, filter, sort, organize, format, and display graphically, and zoom out to see the big picture or zoom in to analyze the details.
+Views in Microsoft Project allow us to examine the project from a distance.
+We can examine it from different angles, filter, sort, organize, format, and display it graphically.
+We can zoom out to see the big picture or zoom in to analyze the details.

 First, to follow along in this section on views, ensure the Primary Constraints project is the active project in Microsoft Project.
-You might have several of projects open; the active project is the one selected.
+Although you might have several projects open, the active project is the one you select.

-This view is task-based showing both Project and Task records.
+• This view is task-based and shows both project and task records.

-This is a Task Sheet type of view.
-In this particular case, the naming convention for the view is the same as the type of view it is based on.
+• This is a Task Sheet type of view.
+In this case, the naming convention for the view is the same as the type of view it is based on.

-Next, select the View tab on the ribbon, the Gantt Chart drop-down arrow, and then select Gantt Chart from the list.
+• Next, select the View tab on the ribbon, the Gantt Chart drop-down arrow, and then choose Gantt Chart from the list.
 Note the following characteristics of this view:

-This view is task-based showing both Project and Task records.
+• This view is task-based and shows both project and task records.

 Note

 When Microsoft Project was first released in 1990 as the third Windows product, there were only a few views, like the Gantt Chart or PERT Chart.
-Then and now, the Gantt Chart was the view most often used, so it is, more correctly, the primary or Central View.
-The term Central Display is a carryover from the pre-Windows version of the Microsoft Project when there were no views.
-Views, then, were called Displays.
+Then and now, the Gantt Chart is the view most often used, so it is, more correctly, the primary or Central View.
+Central Display is a carryover from the pre-Windows version of Microsoft Project when there were no views.
+Views, at that time, were called Displays.
 They were called displays because features in project management software allowed for creating “graphical displays” that could be printed on printers and plotters.

 Next, select the View tab on the ribbon and then the Resource Sheet command.
 Note the following:

-This is a Resource Sheet type of view.
-In this particular case, the naming convention for the view is the same as the type of view it is based on.
+• This is a Resource Sheet type of view.
+In this case, the naming convention for the view is the same as the type of view it is based on.

-This type of view has a table applied along with a filter and group.
+• This type of view has a table applied along with a filter and group.
 If you look at the Data group on the ribbon in the figure below, the labels say [No Filer] and [No Group].
-These labels are misleading, as you discover in later Applications where we spend more time on views.
-These labels should read, [All Resources] and [No Group Group].
-In a View, there is always a filter and group selected.
+These labels are misleading, as you will discover later in Online Applications where we spend more time on views.
+They should read [All Resources] and [No Group Group].
+In a View, a filter and group are always selected.

 Next, select the View tab on the ribbon and then the Network Diagram command.

-This view is task-based showing both Project and Task records.
+• This view is task-based and shows both project and task records.

-This view is used primarily for viewing relationships between tasks and different task flows like critical path.
+• This view primarily views dependency relationships between tasks and different task flows like critical paths.

-There is no table for this type of view even though you can view and edit tables.
-You just can’t apply any tables.
-The [All Tasks] filter and the [No Group Group] are applied.
+• There is no table for this view type, even though you can view and edit tables.
+You can’t apply any tables.
+The [All Tasks] filter and the [No Group Group] are used or applied.

 Next, select the View tab on the ribbon and then the Task Usage command.